-What you must pay when you Services that are covered for you get these services device, including mail delivery of test strips and You pay nothing for the Diabetic Care Program or the Medicaresupplies. covered diabetic device and • Eligibility in the program is based on several supplies.
-Diabetes indicators, such as but not limited to A1C over 7.
+Services that are covered for you What you must pay when you get these services • Diabetes self-management training is covered under certain conditions. obtained at a pharmacy or a DME provider.
+Our plan covers additional Diabetic services under Uniform Flexibility for individuals with Chronic Conditions through our partner, Livongo.
+You pay a 20% coinsurance for therapeutic custom-molded shoes or inserts. • Diabetic members who qualify will receive an invitation to participate in a personalized care management program.
+Program is optional and includes 24 hour, 7 days per week access to a care team and a telemonitored enabled glucometer device, including mail delivery of test strips and supplies.
+You pay nothing for the Diabetic Care Program or the diabetic device and supplies. • Eligibility in the program is based on several Diabetes indicators, such as but not limited to A1C over 7.
 You will be notified if your condition is eligible for the Program. • Participation in the program is optional.
 You may discontinue participation at any time.
-Durable medical equipment (DME) and related supplies You pay 20% coinsurance for (For a definition of "durable medical equipment," see Medicare-covered items.
-Chapter 12 of this booklet.)
+Durable medical equipment (DME) and related supplies There is a 20% coinsurance for (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
+DME and supplies.
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.medicarebluekc.com.
-Prior Authorization May Be Required Emergency care Emergency care refers to services that are: You pay a \$90 copay for Medicare-covered emergency • Furnished by a provider qualified to furnish emergency room visits. services, and Needed to evaluate or stabilize an emergency medical If you are admitted to the same condition. hospital within 24-hours for the same condition, you pay \$0 for A medical emergency is when you, or any other prudent the emergency room visit.
+The most recent list of suppliers is available on our website at www.medicarebluekc/find-a- doctor.com.
+Prior authorization may be required for certain DME supplies.